lu1sn0n4m3/quantify-app/src/components/widgets/WIDGET_GUIDE.md

 # Widget Development Guide

+> ⚠️ **Legacy Content:** This document covers the previous component-based widget API.
+The active builder-based workflow is documented in `src/components/widgets/README.md`.
+Use this file only for historical reference until the new guide is completed.

 This guide explains how to create widgets in the new payload-based architecture.
 Widgets are self-contained components that display data from JSON payloads, with separate layouts for condensed and expanded views.

 ## Table of Contents